flatcar-archive/flatcar-docs/docs/installing/_index.md

 This is a good starting point for you to modify the CLC YAML file (or the Ignition JSON file) and test it by provisioning a temporary QEMU VM.
 This should work on most Linux systems and assumes you have an SSH key set up for ssh-agent.

-First download the Flatcar QEMU image and the helper script to start it with QEMU.
+First download the Flatcar QEMU image and the helper script to start it with QEMU but don't run it yet.
 ```shell
 wget https://stable.release.flatcar-linux.net/amd64-usr/current/flatcar_production_qemu_image.sh
 chmod +x flatcar_production_qemu_image.sh